-The selection of the environmental compartments that should be sampled will depend on the characteristics of the contaminated site or location: each site is different, so criteria that apply to one might not be applicable to another.
+• The selection of the environmental compartments that should be sampled will depend on the characteristics of the contaminated site or location: each site is different, so criteria that apply to one might not be applicable to another.
 In some places, surface water and sediment should be sampled; in others soil sampling may be sufficient; and in yet others emissions should be measured and soil, surface water and groundwater should be sampled.

-When mercury contamination is detected at a site, it should also be sought in the surrounding area.
+- Sampling and analyses are essential elements in the assessment of mercurycontaminated sites: it will determine the extent of soil contamination with environmental damage, and the precise boundaries of contaminated areas. - When mercury contamination is detected at a site, it should also be sought in the surrounding area.
 Sampling should be carried out both 'inside' and 'outside' the site, to assess the possibility that the contamination affects adjacent surroundings.

-However, in all cases, it is essential to obtain a reference sample to determine the background levels of mercury.
+• In all cases, it is essential to obtain a reference sample to determine the background levels of mercury.
 If the site is in a mining area, a great deal of caution must be taken in defining the reference level.
 The mineral deposits could extend beyond the limits of the mine, due to the continuation of the geological formation that contains the deposit.
 Thus, high metal content results could be obtained that are not strictly due to the mining activity.
 In these cases, special attention should be paid to soils and aquifers.